shumarb/designgurus/grokking-system-design-fundamentals/readmes/load-balancing.md

 3. The load balancer forwards the incoming traffic to the selected server or resource.
 4. The server or resource processes the request and sends a response back to the load balancer.
 5. The load balancer receives the response from the server or resource and sends it to the client.

+## Algorithms
+### Round Robin
+- Technique: Distributes incoming requests to servers in a cyclic order by assigning a request to the first server, the moves to the second, third, until the last server, before starting again at the first.

+- Advantages
+1. Ensures an equal distribution of requests among the servers.
+2. Easy to implement and understand.
+3. Works well when servers have similar capacities.

+- Disadvantages
+1. **No Load Awareness**: Does not consider the current load or capacity of each server.
+All servers are treated equally regardless of their current state.
+2. **No Session Affinity**: Subsequent requests from the same client may be directed to different servers, which can be problematic for stateful applications.
+3. **Performance Issues with Different Capacities**: May not perform optimally when servers have different capacities.
+4. **Predictable Distribution Pattern**: Predictable request distribution pattern risks being exploited by attackers by finding vulnerabilities in specific servers by predicting which server will handle their requests.